python-trio/trio/docs/source/reference-io.rst

 .. module:: trio.socket

-The :mod:`trio.socket` module provides trio's basic networking API.
+The :mod:`trio.socket` module provides trio's basic low-level networking API.
+If you're doing ordinary things with stream-oriented connections over IPv4/IPv6/Unix domain sockets, then you probably want to stick to the high-level API described above.
+If you want to use UDP, or exotic address families like ``AF_BLUETOOTH``, or otherwise get direct access to all the quirky bits of your system's networking API, then you're in the right place.

 :mod:`trio.socket`: top-level exports